sassoftware/viya4-iac-azure/docs/CONFIG-VARS.md

 ### Bring your own
-When desiring to deploy into exising resource group, vnet, subnet, or network security group the varaiables below can be used to define the exsting resources
+When desiring to deploy into exising resource group, vnet, subnets, or network security group the varaiables below can be used to define the exsting resources

 | Name | Description | Type | Default | Notes |
 | :--- | ---: | ---: | ---: | ---: |